 Tear Gas Skin Irritation

-As protests regarding the killings of Breonna Taylor, Tony McDade, George Floyd, and countless other unarmed Black Americans erupt, the point is crystal clear: something has to change.
+As protests regarding the killings of Breonna Taylor, Tony McDade, George Floyd, and countless other unarmed Black Americans erupted, the point was crystal clear: something has to change.

-Demonstrators vocally supporting the Black Lives Matter movement (and other important organizations) took to the streets around the globe.
+During the summer of 2020, demonstrators vocally supporting the Black Lives Matter movement (and other important organizations) took to the streets around the globe.
 Law enforcement turned to extreme measures to control crowds -- including the use of physical force, pepper spray, and even rubber bullets.
-Tear gas was also used frequently..
+Tear gas was also used frequently.

 Tear gas is known as a riot-control agent, and firing the severe irritant into large crowds causes panic and a host of symptoms that immediately incapacitate unprotected people.
 In the United States, one of the most common compounds used in tear gas is chlorobenzylidene malononitrile (CS), which is a solid that is released into the air as fine particles through the use of a charge.
 And when it comes into contact with exposed skin, it can lead to irritation and pain.